zechen-zhou/C-/README.md

 # C
 test program

-Write a test program to test the linked list functions
+Use a test program to test the linked list functions